Conference Sponsors, Vendors & Exhibitors

 Are you a native plant nursery, environmental organization, or nature-focused artisan?
 Do you want to support the conference or showcase your products and services?
 We invite you to join us as a conference sponsor, vendor, or exhibitor!

-As a sponsor, you'll gain recognition for supporting our mission of “connecting people to nature.”
+We open registration for sponsors, vendors and exhibitors before registration is open to the public.
+Note that sponsors have first choice registering for the conference.
+Our native plant vendors are setup on the grounds of the Bergamo center.
+Please be aware that we have limited indoor selling and exhibitor spots.
+More information can be found in the General Information section below, and check out the various levels of participation.
+As a sponsor, you'll gain recognition for supporting our mission of “connecting people and nature.”
 As a vendor or exhibitor, you'll have the opportunity to showcase your products and network with all conference attendees – and even the general public on Saturday during our native plant sale.
+We hope to see you there!

 General Information